 Patient Safety- The student uses safety standards required for the exam (i.e., retention bands, patient not left unattended, tube over patients, life support equipment if necessary).
 Organizational Skills- The student is able to organize the exams and his/her movements in a manner that is organized while completing the clearance in a timely fashion.

-\The radiology lab is available for the students to practice on before and after classes on Tuesdays, Wednesdays and Fridays from 7:30am - 2:00pm.
-(By appointment)\
+\The radiology lab is available for the students to practice before and after classes on Tuesdays and Wednesdays and Fridays from 7:30am - 2:00pm if we are not conducting a terminal clearance.
+Sign-up sheets for the labs will be available 7th quarter.\

-\\If the night student wishes to practice prior to going to clinical they must contact the program director to assure the room will be available, as juniors may be using it for Positioning class.\\
+\\If the night student wishes to practice prior to going to clinical they must contact the program director to assure the room will be available, as juniors may be using it for positioning class.\\

-Example of the form is found on pages 130.
+Example of the form is found on pages 132.